MP Estate Planning UK

 What if a trust becomes taxable — when do we need to add it?

-If a trust becomes liable for income tax, capital gains tax or inheritance tax on or after 6 April 2021, you should notify the register within 90 days of the date the tax liability begins.
-Older taxable trusts follow separate historic deadlines; get specific advice if you think your trust is affected.
+If a trust becomes liable for income tax, capital gains tax or inheritance tax on or after 6 April 2021, you must register or update the TRS within 90 days of the date the tax liability arises.
+Older taxable trusts that predate these rules follow separate historic deadlines — typically 5 October for a first-year liability and 31 January for ongoing updates.
+If you are unsure which deadline applies, seek specialist advice from a solicitor or accountant experienced in trust administration.

 What are the penalties for missing registration deadlines?